Fundamental limits on anomalous energy flows in correlated quantum systems: Results

 where $\sigma_{\s{A}}^{\star} = \sum_{i=1}^{d_\s{A}} q_{i}^{\star}\ketbra{\varepsilon_{i}^{\s{A}}}$ and $q_{i}^{\star}$ are given by

 The unitary $U_{\star}$ that enables this energy flow is given by

 \end{thm}

 The above theorem characterizes the optimal reversible (unitary) and energy-preserving protocol which minimizes the (local) energy change on subsystem $\s{A}$.
 It therefore provides the solution to the optimization problem from Eq. (\ref{eq:energy_flow_rev}).
-In particular, when $\Delta E_{\s{A}}^{\star} < 0$, Theorem \ref{thm1} gives the optimal (achievable) bound on the AEF.
+In particular, when $\Delta E_{\s{A}}^{\star} < 0$ and local marginals of {$\varrho_{\s{AB}}$} are thermal states with $\beta_{\s{A}} \geq \beta_{\s{B}}$, Theorem \ref{thm1} gives the optimal (achievable) bound on the AEF.
+In general, the final state obtained in the optimal protocol from Theorem \ref{thm1} is not thermal.

 One of the insights of Theorem \ref{thm1} is that the only type of correlations which can influence the energy flow between $\s{A}$ and $\s{B}$ correspond to degenerate energy subspaces.
-As a consequence, the bound from Eq. (\ref{eq:main_bound}) is not generally achievable with energy-conserving unitaries ($W = 0$).
+As a consequence, the bound from Eq. (\ref{eq:main_bound}) for $W = 0$ is not generally achievable with energy-conserving unitaries.
 Hence, for quantum states that exhibit correlations between non-degenerate energy levels, the natural flow of energy can never be reversed, even though they can be highly correlated.

 Our second main result provides a way to overcome this limitation using the concept of coherent quantum catalysis \cite{Lipka_Bartosik_2023}.
 This provides a way to access the correlations ``locked'' in the non-degenerate energy subspaces.
 In other words, we will use a catalyst to lift some of the dynamical restrictions imposed by the energy conservation law \cite{Aberg2014}.
-In the next section we discuss coherent quantum catalysis, and show how it can be used to surpass the bound given by Theorem \ref{thm1}.
+In the next section, we show how to surpass the bound given by Theorem \ref{thm1} using coherent quantum catalysis.